-DSN/X.25 users should always use a node name rather than a line identifier.
+X.25 Link users should always specify a node name rather than a line identifier.
 The logical node name (mentioned in the dsdevice parameter description) appears in the configuration file, NETCON, for a Public Data Network (PDN).
-A Remote Node (RN) table entry relates the logical node name (specified in this command) to the logical device number of the appropriate IODSX driver (the X.25 driver), and to the PDN address of the destination node.
+A Remote Node (RN) table entry relates the logical node name (specified in this command)